ipython-contrib/jupyter_contrib_nbextensions/readme.md

 You might want to change the order of the menus in the navbar (that top-level bar with "File", etc.).
-For example, it might feel particularly natural to have "Help" as the last item, so maybe you'd prefer to put the "Boilerplate" menu *before* the "Help" menu.
-Or you may prefer to maintain the structure of the menus in the navbar, and would rather have the "Boilerplate" menu *inside* of some other top-level menu -- like the "Insert" menu.
-Personally, I prefer to have the "Boilerplate" menu in its default position for easy access.
+For example, it might feel particularly natural to have "Help" as the last item, so maybe you'd prefer to put the `Snippets` menu *before* the "Help" menu.
+Or you may prefer to maintain the structure of the menus in the navbar, and would rather have the `Snippets` menu *inside* of some other top-level menu -- like the "Insert" menu.
+Personally, I prefer to have the `Snippets` menu in its default position for easy access.
 But it's certainly possible to put it other places.

 To help do this, there are two additional arguments to the `load_ipython_extension` function we've used above.
-Their default arguments give us the usual placement of the "Boilerplate" menu; by giving different arguments, we can change the placement.
+Their default arguments give us the usual placement of the `Snippets` menu; by giving different arguments, we can change the placement.
 These arguments are

   1. `sibling`: This is an HTML node next to our new menu, presumably